Office of Research Update

 For those of you who submit or plan to submit proposals to NSF, please create an account with SciENcv.
-Beginning October 5, 2020, you will need to use SciENcv to create your biosketch and current and pending support documents.
-There are YouTube videos on the SciENcv homepage that will explain how to use the service.
+As of October 5, 2020, you need to use SciENcv to create your biosketch and current and pending support documents.
+There are YouTube videos on the SciENcv homepage that explain how to use the service.

 Let us create your budgets!
 Many of you like to fill in the UH budget worksheet yourself, but we end up transferring that information to the most current version and looking up everyone’s salary and benefits information anyway.
 It is simpler to just send us an outline of what you would like in the budget, and let us create it for you.
 A great way to do this is to make a draft of your budget justification.
 We can use that to create the budget.

 Please check out the NSM Office of Research website for useful links and information.